-Last year, in 2006, it was not necessary to post any beach closings in Halifax.
-I hope this year is as good.
+We have made so much progress over the years in upgrading septic systems, it is rarely necessary to post any beach closings in Halifax due to E. coli.
+How ironic it is, then, to see our beaches closed so often due to cyanobacteria, a concern that did not exist when I began this job.
+Now, it is a large portion of my job!
+I hope this year is good one and hope the recent Alum treatment helps.
 While waiting for those results, I get to wear my waders and watch nature for one morning each week.
 I am fortunate, indeed.